PTCHD1

 Symptoms

-Because the PTCHD1 gene is important in brain cells, many people who have PTCHD1-related syndrome have:
+Because the PTCHD1 gene is important for brain activity, many people who have PTCHD1-related syndrome have:

 +